kennytilton/mxtodomvc/README.md

 Simply by propagating change between properties and to the outside world, the Matrix library animates the application models we declare.
 The movies were fun, but *that* Matrix bled energy from humans to feed machines.
 Mr. Hickey, a careful man with the dictionary, might disapprove the misconstruction.

+What about X, Y, and Z?
+Properties from existing libraries that know nothing about Matrix?
+Because applications that run reliably by themselves are so much simpler to build and maintain, we write whatever "glue" code it takes to wire external systems with datadlow.
+We call this "lifting" libraries into the Matrix. mxWeb required about two thousand lines of code.

 Can we really program this way?
 This [Algebra](https://tiltonsalgebra.com/#) application matrix consists of about twelve hundred `A`s and `B`s, and extends into a Postgres database.
 Everything runs under matrix control.
+It lifts Qooxdoo JS, MathJax, Postgres and more.
 The average number of dependencies for one value is a little more than one, and the deepest dependency chain is about a dozen.
 On complex dispays of many math problems, a little over a thousand values are dependent on other values.
 We do program this way.

 #### Related work
 > "Derived Values, Flowing" -- the [re-frame](https://github.com/Day8/re-frame/blob/master/README.md) tag-line